Fahrenheit (2005 video game)

-Fahrenheit (known as Indigo Prophecy in North America) is an action-adventure game developed by Quantic Dream and published by Atari for Microsoft Windows, Xbox, and PlayStation 2 in September 2005.
+Fahrenheit (known as Indigo Prophecy in North America) is an action-adventure game developed by Quantic Dream and published by Atari for Windows, PlayStation 2, and Xbox in September 2005.
 The plot follows Lucas Kane, a man who commits murder while supernaturally possessed, and two police detectives investigating the case.
-Gameplay involves the player in making decisions to alter the narrative.
+Gameplay involves the player making decisions to alter the narrative.

 Writer and director David Cage completed the 2,000-page script in one year.
 Quantic Dream, then employing almost eighty people, took two years to develop the game.
 Fahrenheit was chiefly praised for the story, characters, voice acting, and music, but criticised for the ending and graphics.
 It sold over one million copies.
-The remastered version released for Windows, Android, iOS, Linux, and macOS in 2015, and PlayStation 4 in 2016.
+A remastered version released for Windows, Android, iOS, Linux, and macOS in 2015.
+It was also made available to download on Xbox 360 in 2007 and on PlayStation 4 in 2016 via emulation.

 Gameplay

 Fahrenheit is an action-adventure game played from third- and first-person perspectives.
-The main controllable characters are Lucas Kane, a man supernaturally possessed into committing murder, and New York City police detectives Carla Valenti and Tyler Miles, who pursue him; Lucas' brother Markus is occasionally playable.
+The main controllable characters are Lucas Kane, a man supernaturally possessed into committing murder, and New York City Police detectives Carla Valenti and Tyler Miles, who pursue him; Lucas' brother Markus is occasionally playable.
 Story details can change and three endings are unlockable depending on what the player does, including managing the protagonists' state of mind and pressing on-screen prompts.
 The left analogue stick is for movement, the right one will trigger actions like dialogue choices or grabbing objects, and both are needed to summon Lucas' paranormal abilities.
 To mimic exertion, the trigger buttons must be pressed rapidly.
 Chapters may be replayed once the player has beaten the game.